Shakuntala Vashishta

-was the first woman in Indian Police who later become deputy superintendent in 1969.
+was the first woman in the Indian Police Service who later became a deputy superintendent, in 1969.

 Education

 Vashishta held degrees of Master of Arts and bachelor of laws.

 Career

 Vashishta started her career as an inspector in Punjab Police.
-She served as police inspector for 17 years before becoming a deputy superintendent of police (DSP) in 1966.
+She served as a police inspector for 17 years before becoming a deputy superintendent of police (DSP) in 1966.
 She became a DSP in Delhi Police in 1969.
-She retired in September 1984 from her last office as a deputy commissioner of police from 9th Battalion of Delhi Armed Forces.
+She retired in September 1984 from her last position as a deputy commissioner of police from the 9th Battalion of the Delhi Armed Forces.